Making the perfect brisket requires time, patience, and attention to detail. Here's a step-by-step guide to help you achieve excellent results!

 Seasoning the Brisket

 Seasoning the Brisket is a matter of personal preference, but we use kosher salt, coarse black pepper and granulated garlic.
 Occasionally, we add Lawry’s Seasoning Salt or onion powder.
 The night before the big cook, we season the brisket with kosher salt and Lawry’s.
 The next day, we add a thin layer of French’s Yellow Mustard as a binder and a layer of black pepper and garlic.
 Leave the seasoned brisket out at room-temperature for about an hour before putting it on the smoker.
+You can also choose to make your own rub like this Best Brisket Rub.

 Smoking the Brisket